inexorgame-obsolete/wiki-mirror/Main-Menu-UI.md

 > In order to be unique, another FPS in gray and black is not what we are aiming for.
 But the opposite: it should be colorful and weird.
 > From [[The-Main-Theme]]

-We need to find a mix of offering the colorful weird UI we are looking for, but still allow for easily navigating.
+We need to find a mix of offering the colorful weird UI we are looking for, but still allow for easy navigation.
-A good next step is to compare to other splash screens/main menus of other games that offer a similar experience.
+A good next step is to compare to other splash screens/main menus of other games that offer a similar experience what we aim for.

 ### Examples

-TBD

 ## Pages